8go/matrix-commander/README.md

                         automatically prefixed with '#' and the homeserver will be automatically appended.
 Adding the same alias multiple times to the same room results in an error.
-                        --room-put-alias is eqivalent to --room-set-alias.
+                        --room-put-alias is equivalent to --room-set-alias.
   --room-resolve-alias ROOM_ALIAS [ROOM_ALIAS ...]
                         Show room ids corresponding to room aliases.
 Details::
                         Resolves a room alias to the corresponding room id, or